MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

     Jitter up to that amount back and forth, without the Receiving-Side starting to drop Packets.

     In my tests I found **30ms** to be a good start for Devices talking across multiple Switches and a Wifi-Access-Point.
-    When all Devides are on a non-crowded Gigabit Ethernet Link **10ms** should be fine too.
+    When all Devices are on a non-crowded GBit Ethernet Link **10ms** should be fine too.
     Across the Internet a Value of **200ms** or upwards might be required.

  5. The Audiomixer has, apart from its obvious job of combining Audio-Samples, the task of syncing up incoming Streams